EN

 The Department of Enterprise, Trade, and Employment requires foreign nationals who wish to work in Ireland to apply for and obtain a work permit–or employment visa–to legally do so.

-In Ireland, it’s necessary to have a job offer before applying for the work permit.
+In Ireland, it’s necessary to have a job offer before applying for a work permit.
 Additionally, work permits can only be issued for jobs that meet the following criteria:

 • The job isn’t on the Department’s Ineligible Occupations List*.